Which analyst expects VAALCO Energy Inc. (EGY) to perform well in the near future? - The Dwinnex

-In the latest session, VAALCO Energy Inc. (NYSE: EGY) closed at 5.27 up 3.74% from its previous closing price of $5.08.
-In other words, the price has increased by $+0.22 from its previous closing price.
-On the day, 1466423 shares were traded.
-EGY reached its highest trading level at $5.47 during the session, while it also had its lowest trading level at $5.09.
+As of close of business last night, VAALCO Energy Inc.’s stock clocked out at 5.03, down -6.33% from its previous closing price of $5.37.
+In other words, the price has decreased by $-0.34 from its previous closing price.
+On the day, 1888700 shares were traded.
+EGY reached its highest trading level at $5.26 during the session, while it also had its lowest trading level at $4.94.

 3 Tiny Stocks Primed to Explode